Skip to content

 TwinFlow: Realizing One-step Generation on Large Models with Self-adversarial Flows

-Conference: ICLR 2026 arXiv: 2512.05150 Code: https://github.com/inclusionAI/TwinFlow Area: Diffusion Models / One-step Generation / Large Model Acceleration Keywords: one-step generation, self-adversarial, flow matching, 20B scaling, no auxiliary models
+Keywords: one-step generation, self-adversarial, flow matching, 20B scaling, no auxiliary models

 TL;DR

-TwinFlow is proposed: by extending the flow matching time interval from \([0,1]\) to \([-1,1]\), twin trajectories are constructed to form self-adversarial signals, enabling one-step generation without any discriminator or frozen teacher.
-This is the first work to scale 1-NFE generation to a 20B-parameter model (Qwen-Image), achieving 1-NFE GenEval of 0.86 — approaching the original 100-NFE score of 0.87 — while reducing inference cost by 100×.
+TwinFlow is proposed: by extending the flow matching time interval from \([0,1]\) to \([-1,1]\), "twin trajectories" are constructed to form self-adversarial signals, enabling one-step generation without discriminators or frozen teachers.
+It is the first to extend 1-NFE generation capabilities to the 20B-parameter Qwen-Image model; the 1-NFE GenEval of 0.86 approaches the original 100-NFE score of 0.87, while reducing inference costs by \(100\times\).

 Background & Motivation

-Method Auxiliary Models Frozen Teacher Core Issue
+Method Category Auxiliary Training Models Frozen Teacher Core Problem

-TwinFlow (Ours) 0 0 No extra components; trainable at 20B
+TwinFlow (Ours) 0 0 No extra components, trainable at 20B

 Method